Yemigunju/An-Employee-Management-System---Project/README.md

 - The top employees have a rating of 5, which means excellent performance.
 - This helps managers easily identify the best-performing employees in the company.

-The first name of the top 5 employees are mentioned below:
+The top 5 employees are mentioned below:
-Sophia
+Sophia	Miller
-Harper
+Harper	Taylor
-Mia
+Mia	Hernandez
-Sophia
+Sophia	Miller
-Harper
+Harper	Taylor

 Screenshot
 [![Top 5 Performing Employees](Screenshots/Top_5_Performers.JPG)](Screenshots/Top_5_Performers.JPG)